 Aluminum is one of the most used metals in today’s society – Aluminium Windows For Sale in Review it can be found across a number of industries, such as construction and commercial, and in a number of applications, such as beverage cans and appliances.
 When choosing a manufacturer of aluminium extrusion for supplying the metal that you use in your workplace, however, it is important that you carefully consider which one will be best for your needs.

 The manufacturer will begin by removing the aluminium from deep within the earth’s crust (either as bauxite ore or feldspar).
 Often, the Bayer’s method, Wohler’s method or Hall Heroult method is chosen to remove the metal in its molten form.
 It is then hardened and moulded into whatever shape the manufacturer desires.
-When the aluminium is extracted from the earth in its solid form, Aluminum Extrusions Retail it will be passed through a number of mechanical processes that are designed to give the metal its desired shape.
+When the aluminium is extracted from the earth in its solid form, Stock Aluminum Extrusions it will be passed through a number of mechanical processes that are designed to give the metal its desired shape.
 These processes include: rolling, drawing, forging, spinning, piercing and extrusion.

 Regardless of whether aluminium has been found in its molten or solid form, the manufacturer will then pass it through either a hot working or cold working process to prepare it for their customers.
 When using the hot working process (the most popular of the two), a billet will be heated to a temperature of over 79 degrees Celsius, which will allow the aluminium to be easily distorted and placed into its desired shape.